 Firstly, make kombucha which I’ll describe below, but secondly bottle it with some added fresh ginger and let it sit in a secondary fermentaiton for another week.
 The result will be a carbonated kombucha treat.
 Lactobacillis bacteria and wild yeasts live naturally on Ginger.
 These feed off the sugars in the bottled kombucha and adds carbonation as a by-product.
 As we want a healthy culture, it is important to use organic ginger so that is hasn’t been treated with pesticides or irradiated.

-1 gallon water
+- 1 gallon water

-1/8 cup black tea leaves (or 4 tea bags)
+- 1/8 cup black tea leaves (or 4 tea bags)

-1 cup sugar
+- 1 cup sugar

-Turmeric powder (1/4tsp per bottle) – optional
+- Turmeric powder (1/4tsp per bottle) – optional

 - Add sugar and stir to dissolve

-- Cover with a clean cloth and leave at room temperature
+- Leave at room temperature

 If you haven’t figured out by now, I’m a big fan of turmeric.
 I enjoy the flavor that it adds, but it’s effect as a potent anti-inflammatory is something can be very valuable in fighting and preventing various diseases.
 Adding it to your kombucha is a great way to add it to your regular diet.
 Below is a link to a video which explains a study on the effect of various dietary spices on inflammation.
 Which Spices Fight Inflammation?

 If you don’t have access to a SCOBY, you can buy a SCOBY here or here’s how you can grow your own SCOBY.